adamsilver/fdpb/05-Inbox-Management.md

 ## Highlighting rows

 When a user clicks a checkbox it becomes checked.
 The user knows this because a tick (or check) appears inside the box.
-We might be tempted to use Javascript to highlight the entire row.
-Don't fall into temptation to do *more* until user testing shows that users are struggling.
+We might be tempted to use Javascript to highlight the entire row which is a reasonable feature to progressively enhance.

-In software there is special acronym for this approach.
-MVP stands for Minimial Viable Product.
-Simply put, do the minimum, test.
-If it needs more, then do more.
-Testing proves that *more* is worth the investment.
+As designers and developers, or more broadly speaking: humans, we are often tempted to do more.
+We think more is better.

+We also think doing more is a sign of our hardwork.
+In fact it's so easy to do more.
+Your peers will cheer you on when you say you want to do *more*.

+Try and refrain from this if you can.
+Because what if you don't need more?
+If you don't do more you can spend time solving other problems that need you.
+If you don't do more the developers won't need to do more either.
+Same goes for everyoen else on your team who is involve in the delivery of that feature.

 Mailchimp, who invest heavily into usability don't highlight the rows.
-The checkbox is enough:
+The checkbox state is enough:

 ![Mailchimp List](./images/mailchimp-list.png)

 We'll follow their lead and avoid the extra effort.
-More code is more opportunity for failure and more stuff to maintain.
-As designers, we should practice Dieter Ram's famous ethos *less, but better* whenever there is an opportunity to do so.
+This doesn't mean the enhancement is never needed.
+It simply means to do the minimum, then test to see if the investment is worth the cost.

 ## Submit buttons